-The Piazza dei Miracoli in Pisa, or the Square of Miracles, was proclaimed a World Heritage Site by UNESCO 25 years ago.
-The square is not located in the center of the city as you might imagine but to the north-west of the fortified wall, almost out of the town; there probably wasn’t enough space to use at the time the project got underway so this is the site decided upon.
-Since the times of the Etruscans, the three structures found in the piazza have been considered central to religious life, symbolizing the main stages of a human’s life: the Baptistry represents birth, the Cathedral of Santa Maria Assunta life and the graveyard, of course, alludes to death.
+Since the times of the Etruscans, the three structures found in the piazza have been considered central to religious life, symbolizing the main stages of a human life: the Baptistery represents birth, the Cathedral of Santa Maria Assunta life and the Camposanto, of course, alludes to death.

 What about the Tower of Pisa?
-Well, we haven’t forgotten it but the famous and so called Leaning Tower of Pisa is actually considered a part of the cathedral since it is really its bell tower.
+Well, we haven’t forgotten it but the famous Leaning Tower of Pisa is actually considered a part of the cathedral since it is really its bell tower.

-The square is surrounded by a beautiful green lawn where tourists and university students can lie down and relax in this amazing setting despite all the signs that say to keep off ;-).
+The square is surrounded by a beautiful green lawn where tourists and university students often lie down and relax in this amazing setting despite all the signs that say to keep off ;-).

-Its building began in the XI century and, after various changes, was completed only in the XIX century, when the architect Alessandro Gherardesca gave the square its final present appearance.
+Construction of the Duomo began in the 11th century and, after many changes, was actually only completed in the 19th century when the architect Alessandro Gherardesca gave the square its final present appearance.

-The Square took form in 1064 with the creation of the centerpiece of the entire complex: the Cathedral dedicated to Santa Maria Assunta.
-The cathedral symbolizes the maximum expression of Pisan Romanesque influenced at the same time by various stylistic elements: at the time, Pisa was a Maritime Republic (XI-XV), and sailors travelled around the Arab world and remained smitten by all the beautiful things they saw.
+The Square first started taking shape in 1064 with the creation of the centerpiece of the entire complex: the Cathedral dedicated to Santa Maria Assunta.
+The cathedral symbolizes the maximum expression of Pisan Romanesque architecture influenced at the same time by various stylistic elements.
+At the time, Pisa was a Maritime Republic (from the 11th through 15th centuries), and sailors travelled around the Arab world and remained smitten by all the beautiful things they saw.

-Years later the enlargement of the fortified wall began (the church at the beginning wasn’t inside the walls) and the building of the baptistry began only in 1152.
-The baptistry was located directly in front of the Cathedral with a diameter equal to the facade of the cathedral.
-About 20 years later, works also started on the bell tower, now known as the famous Leaning Tower of Pisa and in 1277 work stated on the graveyard.
+Years later the enlargement of the fortified wall began (the church at the beginning wasn’t inside the walls) and the building of the baptistery began only in 1152.
+The baptistery was located directly in front of the Cathedral with a diameter equal to the facade of the cathedral.
+About 20 years later, work started on the bell tower which is now known simply as the famous Leaning Tower of Pisa.
+In 1277, work stated on the graveyard, known as the Camposanto.

-Before the Florentine siege in the 15th century, you could enter the square through the Porta del Leone, but this was closed by the Florentines when they built the currently used door called Porta Santa Maria.
-During the era of Medici and Lorraine dominance in the region, the four monuments were surrounded by the construction of many other buildings; these were knocked down only at the end of the 19th century when the architect Alessandro La Gherardesca reorganized the square to give it its current structure.
+Before the Florentine siege in the 15th century, you could enter the square through the Porta del Leone, but this was closed by the Florentines when they built the current door called Porta Santa Maria.
+During the era of the Medici and Lorraine dominance in the region, the four monuments were surrounded by the construction of many other buildings: these were knocked down only at the end of the 19th century when the architect Alessandro La Gherardesca reorganized the square to give it its current structure.

 The most recent changes were made during the Fascist era: the monument She-Wolf of Rome was added on the lawn north of the bell tower and 17 cypresses were planted east of the square, in memory of the soldiers that died in the war.

-The Cathedral of Santa Maria Assunta - Duomo
+The Cathedral of Santa Maria Assunta, the Duomo

 Emblem of Pisan Romanesque architecture, the cathedral was designed by the architect Buscheto in 1604 and shows, in its brightness, the influence of various styles and cultures: Byzantine but mostly Islamic components which testify of the power of the Maritime Republic of Pisa at that time.
-During the trips in North Africa and Middle East, Pisan sailors could admire the characteristics of the different worlds they visited and were deeply influenced by them.
+During trips to North Africa and the Middle East, Pisan sailors could admire the characteristics of the different worlds they visited and were deeply influenced by them.
 Look at the columns within the Duomo: they will remind you of similar ones you find in many mosques!
 The cathedral was consecrated in 1118.
-Despite a fire in 1956 within the Cathedral, many important works are still preserved within, including:
+Despite a fire in 1595 within the Cathedral, many important works are still preserved within, including:

 - Bas-reliefs executed by apprentices of Giambologna